teholm/amazon-guardduty-hands-on/README.md

 The finding type indicates that an EC2 instance in your environment is communicating outbound to an IP address included on a [custom threat list](https://docs.aws.amazon.com/guardduty/latest/ug/guardduty_upload_lists.html).
 Click on **Lists** in the left navigation to view the custom threat list Alice added.

 > GuardDuty uses managed threat intelligence provided by AWS Security and third-party providers, such as ProofPoint and CrowdStike.
 You can expand the monitoring scope of GuardDuty by configuring it to use your own custom trusted IP lists and threat lists.
+If you setup a Master/Member GuardDuty relationship, users from the Master GuardDuty account can manage trusted IP lists and threats lists and they are inherited by the member accounts.
+Users from the member accounts are not able to modify the lists.

+Users from master GuardDuty accounts can upload and manage trusted IP lists and threat lists.
+Users from member GuardDuty accounts CANNOT upload and manage lists.
+Trusted IP lists and threat lists that are uploaded by the master account are imposed on GuardDuty functionality in its member accounts.

 **Scenario Notes:**
 * The EC2 instance indicated by this finding is actually just connecting to an [Elastic IP](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/elastic-ip-addresses-eip.html) (EIP) on another instance in the same VPC to keep the scenario localized to your environment.
 The CloudFormation template automatically created the threat list and added the EIP for the malicious instance to the list.

 ### View the CloudWatch Event Rule

 Alice used CloudWatch Event Rules to send the email you received about the findings and also to take remediations steps.
-Next, you decide to examine the CloudWatch Events console to understand what Alice configured and to see how the remediation was triggered.
+Examine the CloudWatch Events console to understand what Alice configured and to see how the remediation was triggered.

 1. Navigate to the [CloudWatch console](https://us-west-2.console.aws.amazon.com/cloudwatch/home?) and on the left navigation, under the **Events** section, click **Rules**.